 Rheumatic illnesses lend themselves well to a systematic approach of diagnosis based on demographics and pattern of muscle, joint and organ involvement.
-For example, young woman with diffuse articular pain and malar rash should be suspicious of systemic lupus erythematosus, whereas painful first metacarpal joint of acute onset should evoke the diagnosis of gout.
+For example, a young woman with diffuse articular pain and malar rash should be suspicious of systemic lupus erythematosus, whereas a painful first metacarpal joint of acute onset should evoke the diagnosis of gout.

 When an individual presents with a musculoskeletal complaint, pain is usually the driving force.
 The important aspect of physical examination is to determine the symmetry of joint involvement, the number and location of joints affected, as well as the presence of inflammation.

-The mode of onset and evolution of symptoms over time are very helpful in establishing a correct diagnosis.
+The mode of onset and evolution of symptoms over time is very helpful in establishing a correct diagnosis.
 For the majority of chronic arthropathies such as rheumatoid arthritis, the onset is typically subacute, occurring over weeks to months rather than hours to days.
 On the other hand, attacks of gout and septic arthritis present acutely, reaching a peak within hours.